 In many cultures, the ring symbolizes eternity and immortality and conceals in itself a magical power.
-The wedding ring, the Gnostics rings, the Ying and Yang are all loaded with special semantics.
+The wedding ring, the Gnostics rings, and the Ying and Yang are all loaded with special semantics.

-In Egyptian mythology the ring was considered not only a symbol of eternity but also as a message of defense and support.
+In Egyptian mythology, the ring was considered not only a symbol of eternity but also a message of defense and support.
 This is why Egyptians called Shen the rings worn by the god of eternity Huh and Horus – the god of heaven and light, the patron of all pharaohs.

-In China the circle was seen as the foundation of the world.
+In China, the circle was seen as the foundation of the world.
 The ring was a symbol of eternity, but also of power and dignity.
 The closed ring was a sign of the Emperor’s benevolence, while an open one meant anger with his subordinates.